xsuite/tree_maker/docs/source/index.rst

 =========
 Introduction
 ------------
-Tree_maker allows the use of a tree topology to organize simulations hi.
+Tree_maker allows the use of a tree topology to organize simulations.

-README
+.. autofunction:: README

 Installation
 ------------